jcsteh/osara/readme.md

 OSARA allows you to read the current audio peak for channels 1 and 2 of either the current or master tracks.
 You do this using the following actions:

-- OSARA: Report current peak for channel 1 of current track
+- OSARA: Report current peak for channel 1 of current track: j
-- OSARA: Report current peak for channel 2 of current track
+- OSARA: Report current peak for channel 2 of current track: k
-- OSARA: Report current peak for channel 1 of master track
+- OSARA: Report current peak for channel 1 of master track: shift+j
-- OSARA: Report current peak for channel 2 of master track
+- OSARA: Report current peak for channel 2 of master track: shift+k

 ### Peak Watcher
 In addition to reading current peaks, You can also be notified automatically when the volume exceeds a specified maximum level using Peak Watcher.